Wallace-F-Rosa/data-breaches/README.md

 make html
 ```

-This will provide documentation on html that you can access on api/docs/_build/index.html.
+This will provide html documentation on api/docs/_build/index.html.

 ## Install and run locally
 * Installing dependencies: